 - Optional: Worry that your application will get rejected because PMI doesn't understand your experience properly (or skip this step if you are one of our customers!)

 - Submit your PMP application.
 The PMI reviewers will usually take 5 business days to decide if your application is approved, selected for audit, or rejected.
 If you are rejected, you can usually try to fix your application and resubmit it at least once, but fixing rejected applications can be very tricky, so we suggest you contact us for advice.

 - If your PMP application is approved, before you pay PMI the exam fee, you should sign up for a 1-year membership to PMI.
 It will give you access to a legal watermarked PDF of PMBOK and some other benefits.
 But the main reason for becoming a PMI member is the PMP exam fee for members is reduced by more than the cost of membership.
 You won't need to renew your membership if you don't want to.

 - Once your PMP application is approved, sign up for an exam slot and start studying.
 The PMP exam content update is currently based primarily on the current 6th edition of the Guide to the Project Management Body of Knowledge (PMBOK 6th edition).
-The exam content outline for everyone taking it after June 30, 2020 appears to be very different.
+The exam content outline for everyone taking it after December 31, 2020 appears to be very different.
 The most frequently recommended exam prep books seem to be authored by Rita Mulcahy or Andy Crowe.
 The books are available on Amazon and other sources.
 PrepCast Exam Simulator is also highly recommended by many people studying for the exam.

 That's it.
 Just get your copy of PMBOK, get your PMP application approved, sign up for an exam slot, and study for the exam.
 The prep course and books mentioned above are optional, but you'll find many posts on the Internet that say they were very helpful.